ImaginativeShohag/Why-Not-Image-Carousel/README.md

 val customIndicator: CircleIndicator2 = findViewById(R.id.custom_indicator)
 carousel.setIndicator(customIndicator)

-// For activity this will be lifecycle/getLifecycle() and for fragments it will be viewLifecycleOwner/getViewLifecycleOwner(). carousel.registerLifecycle(lifecycle)
+// For activity this will be lifecycle/getLifecycle() and for fragment it will be viewLifecycleOwner/getViewLifecycleOwner(). carousel.registerLifecycle(lifecycle)

 // ...